Ninja Gaiden: Ragebound

 Ninja Gaiden: Ragebound is a 2025 hack and slash platform game developed by The Game Kitchen and published by Dotemu under the license of Koei Tecmo.
-A spin-off of the Ninja Gaiden series created by Team Ninja, Ragebound was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S on July 31, 2025.
+A spin-off of the Ninja Gaiden series created by Team Ninja, Ragebound was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 31, 2025.

 Gameplay

+Ragebound is a side-scrolling action video game.

 Ninja Gaiden: Ragebound is a side-scrolling action video game.
 In the game, the player assumes control of Kenji Mozu, an aspiring ninja who must protect Hayabusa Village against demons.
 Kenji wields a katana and excels at melee combat.
 Most enemies can be killed with one hit, though the game also introduces enemy variants and boss characters who can survive multiple attacks.
 Occasionally, some enemies are highlighted with either a pink or blue color, requiring players to defeat them using certain techniques.
 Once they are defeated, Kenji enters a "hypercharged" state, allowing him to kill all types of enemies with one hit.
 Kenji is very acrobatic, able to dodge, deflect ranged attacks, climb across ceilings, dash in the air, and clamber onto walls.
 He can also perform a "Guillotine boost", which allows him to strike and bounce off enemies and projectiles.
 After a player completes a level, their performance is ranked using a grading system.

 As the story progresses, Kenji will encounter Kumori, a kunoichi of the Black Spider Clan.
 Following a deadly encounter, their souls fuse together, allowing Kenji to use Kumori's skill set in combat.
 Kumori is skilled in ranged combat using kunai and can teleport across short distances, reaching gaps Kenji typically cannot.
 Players can harvest "Ki" from enemies and used it to summon powerful "Spider Weapons" such as Kama and Chakram.
 Players can enter an alternate demon dimension through interacting with demon alters in a level.
 These segments are timed traversal and platforming puzzles in which players, controlling Kumori, must find and access hidden paths that are invisible to Kenji.